Menu

 So, while we’re now seeing an increase in THC levels, the level of CBD (which stands for cannabidiol) has either stayed the same, or reduced.
 This is concerning because it’s believed that CBD in Cannabis resin does offset some of the negative effects.

-THC and CBD: The Differences
+THC And CBD: The Differences

 Both THC (tetrahydrocannabinol) and CBD (cannabidiol) are derived from the cannabis plant.
 Both form part of the cannabinoid group of compounds found in most strains of marijuana, hashish, and hash oil.
 The high euphoric feeling typically associated with marijuana use is due to the THC, which creates the sensations of anxiety and euphoria.
 CBD is not psychoactive and actually decreases THC’s effects.
 In fact, it’s believed that CBD reduces inflammation and anxiety.